 - a.
 To what extent do we as parents give our children opportunities to experience the stillness they appreciate when they're in church? - b.
-How often do our children get the chance to just be still and think or reflect?
+How much do our children get the chance to "just sit there and think about God"?